Childhood and Education Journey of Selena Gomez in Timeline

 2005: Purity Ring

-In 2005, at age 13, Selena Gomez wanted a purity ring, and her father went to the church and had it blessed.
+In 2005, at age 13, Selena Gomez received a purity ring blessed by her father at the church.

 October 2008: Participation in St. Jude's "Runway For Life" and Named UNICEF Spokesperson

-In October 2008, Selena Gomez participated in St. Jude's Children's Hospital's "Runway For Life" in Beverly Hills, helping to raise over $1 million.
-That same month, she was named UNICEF's spokesperson for the Trick-or-Treat for UNICEF campaign, encouraging children to raise money on Halloween.
+In October 2008, Selena Gomez participated in St. Jude's Children's Hospital's "Runway For Life", and she was named UNICEF's spokesperson for the Trick-or-Treat for UNICEF campaign, which encouraged children to raise money on Halloween for children around the world.

 2008: Involvement in UR Votes Count Campaign

-In 2008, Selena Gomez was involved in the UR Votes Count campaign, which encouraged teenagers to learn more about presidential candidates Barack Obama and John McCain.
+In 2008, Selena Gomez was involved in the UR Votes Count campaign, which encouraged teenagers to learn more about the 2008 presidential candidates Barack Obama and John McCain.

-In August 2009, Selena Gomez, at age 17, became the youngest UNICEF ambassador.
+In August 2009, Selena Gomez, then 17 years old, became the youngest UNICEF ambassador.

-In September 2009, Selena Gomez traveled to Ghana for one week as part of her first official field mission as a UNICEF ambassador, witnessing the conditions of vulnerable children and aiming to bring awareness to the country.
+In September 2009, Selena Gomez traveled to Ghana for one week in her first official field mission as a UNICEF ambassador.
+She witnessed the conditions of vulnerable children lacking necessities such as clean water, nourishment, education and healthcare.

 2009: Involvement in "Disney's Friends for Change"

-From 2009 to 2012, Selena Gomez was involved in "Disney's Friends for Change", promoting "environmentally-friendly behavior", and appeared in its public service announcements.
-Selena Gomez, Demi Lovato, Miley Cyrus, and the Jonas Brothers recorded the charity single "Send It On" whose proceeds were donated into the Disney Worldwide Conservation Fund.
+From 2009 to 2012, Selena Gomez was involved in "Disney's Friends for Change", an organization that promoted environmentally-friendly behavior, and appeared in its public service announcements.
+She also recorded the charity single "Send It On" with other Disney stars, donating proceeds to the Disney Worldwide Conservation Fund.

 2009: Ambassador of DoSomething and Involvement with RAISE Hope For Congo

-In 2009, Selena Gomez became the ambassador of DoSomething and was involved with the charity Island Dog.
-She also joined the charity RAISE Hope For Congo to raise funds for the war-torn African country and raise awareness of conflict minerals and sexual crimes committed against women and girls in the Congo.
+In 2009, Selena Gomez became the ambassador of DoSomething and also became involved with the charity RAISE Hope For Congo, raising funds to address conflict minerals and violence against women and girls in the Congo.

 2009: Spokesperson for UNICEF's Trick-or-Treat Campaign

-In 2009, Selena Gomez was named spokesperson for UNICEF's Trick-or-Treat campaign for the second consecutive year.
-She participated in a celebrity auction and hosted a live web cast series on in support of the campaign.
-She hoped to raise US$1 million in 2009.
+In 2009, Selena Gomez was named spokesperson for UNICEF's Trick-or-Treat campaign for the second year in a row, with a goal to raise US$1 million.
+She participated in auctions and webcasts to support the campaign.

 In May 2010, Selena Gomez earned her high-school diploma through homeschooling.